MikeSofaer/hellspawn/README.md

 You can also use Hellspawn.summon and Hellspawn.march! to access your first legion.
 This is useful when writing chef scripts, so you can summon from anywhere without passing the legion around

+#Thanks
+Thanks to *Affine Systems* for sponsoring some of the development of this library